 Revegetation areas within the reserve have not been included within this assessment process.
-Due to the potentially young age of communites within these areas it is noted that prescribed biodiversity thresholds may have detrimental effects.
-Such factors are to be considered during future HR planning conducted prior to burning.
+Due to the potentially young age of these communities it is noted that prescribed biodiversity thresholds may have detrimental effects.
+These factors need to be considered during future HR planning conducted prior to burning.

 An evaluation of fire history and biodiversity fire regime thresholds for mapped vegetation communities has been undertaken for the entire reserve.
+This assessment did not include the 2005 fire event in LM7.1.

 The current fire threshold status and resultant ecological fire requirements for vegetation within the reserve have been determined and may be seen in Figures 5 and 6 respectively.
 An explanation of these categories can be seen in Table 2.